My first post listed out the first 5 financial milestones to achieve while in your 20s and 30s. This post lists the remaining 5 financial milestones.

 Here are 5 more financial milestones to achieve in your 20s and 30s

 - Buying your first home – One of my goals by end of 2018 is to buy my first single family home to either flip or to use as a rental property (exit strategy).
 I have an emergency fund set aside, which I will be decreasing from saving too many months worth to around 2 months.
 The rest of the fund will be used to put a 10% down payment on my first home purchase and to pay off a chunk of my student loan debt.
 In the past 3 months, I have had about a dozen buy offers rejected because I am buying to invest (flip or rental).
 I need to be careful not to overpay to have enough room for profit or positive cash flow if renting out.
 My ideal property must be livable and cannot be a complete rehab of a house.
-I will be living in the property for at least one year and making modifications during the year to eventually flip.

 - Paying off your credit card debt – Ever since my 20s in which I eventually defaulted on both my credit card debt and student loan debt, I paid the price for years and years.
 It took me 10+ years to recover from a 500s credit score to break the 700 barrier.
 I still accumulate credit card debt, but I pay off the balance every month.

-- Overcoming a financial crisis – I am hooping to build a large financial crisis fund so that when the market is on sale, I am buying as much as possible.
+- Overcoming a financial crisis – I am hooping to build a large financial crisis fund so that when the market is on “sale”, I am buying as much as possible.

 - Paying off student loan debt – I am motivated to pay off my student loan debt.
 I defaulted on my student loan debt in my 20s and paid for it.
 I am still paying for that huge financial mistake to this day.
 Although my credit score has since rebounded from my 20s, the wealth I could be accumulating has slowed down dramatically because of my student loan debt.